mfieldhouse/docker-php-helloworld/README.md

 At this point, an image has been built which contains Apache, PHP and all of the OS dependencies and libraries required to serve a webpage written in PHP.

-Finally, docker copies everything in src/ to the /var/www/html folder which is the Apache web root directory.
+Finally, docker copies everything in src/ inside this repository to the /var/www/html folder inside the image.
+This is the Apache web root directory.

 # Setup